James Scott, 1st Duke of Monmouth, Illegitimate Son of King Charles II of England

 Anne, Duchess of Buccleuch and her sons; Credit – Wikipedia

 At the age of 16, James began to serve in various military and government roles.
 He served in the Royal Navy under his uncle the Duke of York (the future King James II of England) and was captain of a horse troop of the 1st Life Guards.
 In 1670, James became a Privy Councilor.
 His father King Charles II sent James as an ambassador to Paris and Utrecht in 1672.
 That same year, he commanded British troops sent to help King Louis XIV of France (his father’s first cousin) in a campaign against the Dutch.
-Other roles included Lord High Chamberlain of Scotland, Master of the Horse, Chancellor of Cambridge University and Captain-General of all the land forces of England, Scotland, and Wales.
+Other roles included Lord High Chamberlain of Scotland, Master of the Horse, Chancellor of Cambridge University, and Captain-General of all the land forces of England, Scotland, and Wales.

 James, Duke of Monmouth commanding the British against the Dutch in 1672; Credit – Wikipedia

 Because King Charles II had no legitimate children, his Catholic brother James, Duke of York was heir to the throne.
 In 1678, there was a popular outcry for a Protestant heir, and James, Duke of Monmouth was touted as that heir.
-It was at this time that King Charles II issued a proclamation that he had married only Catherine of Braganza to squelch the possibility that his son James was a legitimate heir.
+King Charles II issued a proclamation that he had married only Catherine of Braganza to squelch the possibility that his son James was a legitimate heir.
 James was then sent out of England to Scotland to suppress an uprising.
-His success in Scotland only made James more popular and he was sent to the Netherlands into temporary exile.
+His success in Scotland only made James more popular, and he was sent to the Netherlands into temporary exile.
 When James returned to England, his popularity had not decreased and he was met with bonfires and bells ringing.
 King Charles II refused to see his son and deprived him of most of his positions.
 Charles ordered his son into exile, but James defied his father and went on a tour of the West Country to determine his support there.
 Over the next several years, there were several failed attempts at reconciliation between father and son.
 In 1683, James was used as a tool in the unsuccessful Rye House Plot to assassinate King Charles II and James, Duke of York.
 James was obliged to go into exile in the Netherlands and he was there when his father, King Charles II, died on February 6, 1685, and his uncle became King James II.

 Upon his father’s death, James, Duke of Monmouth asserted his claim to the throne and planned an invasion of England and Scotland.
 He landed at Lyme Regis, Dorset, England on June 11, 1685, and proclaimed himself king on June 20, 1685.
 On July 6, 1685, the armies of uncle and nephew met at the Battle of Sedgemoor where the army of James, Duke of Monmouth was defeated.
 James had left the battlefield disguised as a peasant and was discovered hiding in a ditch three days later.

-James, Duke of Monmouth had previously been attainted of treason by Parliament on June 16, 1685, and was to “suffer Paines of Death and Incurr all Forfeitures as a Traitor Convicted and Attainted of High Treason.”
-Apparently, he groveled at the feet of his uncle King James II, begging for his life.
+James, Duke of Monmouth had been attainted of treason by Parliament on June 16, 1685, and was to “suffer Paines of Death and Incurr all Forfeitures as a Traitor Convicted and Attainted of High Treason.”
+He groveled at the feet of his uncle King James II, begging for his life.
 James was sent to the Tower of London and beheaded on Tower Hill on July 15, 1685.
 It took several blows of the ax to behead him.
 36-year-old James, Duke of Monmouth was buried in the Chapel of St. Peter ad Vincula at the Tower of London.

 The Act of Attainder forfeited his English peerages, but his Scottish peerages were not affected and continued to be held by his widow and their descendants.
 The subsidiary titles of the Duke of Monmouth peerage were restored to Monmouth’s grandson, Francis Scott, 2nd Duke of Buccleuch.
 Ironically, King James II’s reign lasted only until 1688, when he was overthrown in the Glorious Revolution by his Protestant daughter Queen Mary II and his nephew and Mary’s husband King William III.